Yesterday morning, my brother, Patrick David Deranger (born 10-02,1951) passed away.

 If things were different, he would still have many good years ahead.
 But it is not so.

 He impacted many people with his positive energy, and his solemn advice, his laughter and good humour.

 He was a man who could identify with “bush” life, but while he also tried to walk in the white man's world, it was conflicting for him.
 He questioned whether he was worthy or if he measured up.
+This doubt and lack of confidence was generated in residential school.
 He was more than that, he was Dene.
-It is an amazing acknowledgement to be able to speak your language, to identify with nature, and animals.
+It is an amazing acknowledgement to be able to speak your language, to identify with nature and animals.
 He was a very special and thoughtful man.

 Towards the end of his life he reconciled those feelings knowing that he was special to be born an Indigenous person.
 He felt that his life had meaning and purpose, and he used those teachings for others who were struggling with their own worth.
 Residential schools caused many strong Indigenous people to question their worth and their significance as Indigenous people.